alibaba/bifrostui/packages/bui-core/src/Alert/index.en-US.md

 ### Operation area

-The Alert component provides`action`attribute, used to close or revoke alerts.
+The Alert component provides an 'action' attribute for closing or revoking alerts.
 Alert provides an onClose callback.
 If the business has configured nClose and the action has not set its attribute, a close icon will be displayed at the end of the Alert component.
-`action`attributes can be used to override this close icon and customize the action area.
+The 'action' attribute can be used to override this close icon and customize the action area.

 ```tsx
 import { Alert, Stack } from '@bifrostui/react';